A.I. United States Presidential Election since FDR.

 1936 United States President Landon magically for four years.

-If Alf Landon had miraculously won the 1936 United States presidential election, it is impossible to say for certain what would have happened during his four-year term.
+If Alf Landon had miraculously won the 1936 United States presidential election, it is impossible to say for sure what would have happened during his four-year term.
 However, there are some possible scenarios that could have played out.

 One possibility is that Landon would have attempted to repeal the New Deal programs, which were popular with many Americans.
 This would have likely led to a backlash from the New Deal coalition, and it is possible that Landon would have been impeached or even removed from office.